 Frankie's Fun Park

 As the weather gets warmer, we know you want to get outdoors and enjoy the lake.
-Here in Lake Norman, we have 3 waterfront parks that offer great views.
+Here in Lake Norman, we have 3 waterfront parks that offer great views for that IG-worthy photo.
 These parks include Jetton Park, Ramsey Creek Park and Blythe Landing.

 Ramsey Creek Park

 With 104 acres, Jetton Park is the biggest out of the three that offers opportunities for the entire family with picnic sites, lighted tennis courts, walking trails, a gazebo, sunning beach (no swimming), playgrounds, restrooms, and Waterfront Hall which may be reserved for special events.
-If you want to swim, Ramsey Creek Park does offer a public swimming area but it is currently closed until further notice.
+If you want to swim, Ramsey Creek Park has a public swimming beach open now during weekends!
 They also offer boat launching, a playground, picnic shelters, and nature trails.
 For fishing, Blythe Landing and Ramsey Creek both offer piers where you can also enjoy the beautiful view of the lake.
 As a plus, Ramsey Creek offers an ADA-compliant pier.

 We highly encourage you to give one or all of these places a visit because they are all unique in their own way.
 When you are there, be sure to tag us on social media @VisitLakeNorman in all of your pictures so we can see all the fun that's going on!